rdxrahul12/noobathon_participant_survival_tracker/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-Made with 💖 by Team SG2
+Made with 💖 by Team Optimus !